mmtftr/cmpe230-project1/ARCHITECTURE.md

         label tk as TOKEN_NUMERAL
         return tk

 An important point is that the scanner holds a list of all the keywords of the MatLang language, such as `for`, `vector`, and `printsep`, so whenever it comes across these words in the input, it labels the created token accordingly.

 The scanner is implemented with a struct appropriately called `Scanner`, that is defined in `scanner.h` and used in `scanner.c`.
 This struct has a pointer both to the source code `char *contents` and the scanned tokens list `Token *scanned_tokens`, and also carries extra information such as the current line number, the current character position in the source code, and the total length of source code.

 Some important functions from `scanner.c` are the following:

-1. get_tokens_from_file
+1. `get_tokens_from_file()`
-1. get_tokens_from_scanner
+1. `get_tokens_from_scanner()`
-1. get_token_with_scanner
+1. `get_token_with_scanner()`

 The function named `get_tokens_from_scanner()` linearly traverses the source code string `contents` and calls functions that look like the function `SCAN_NUMERAL` in the pseudocode above.
-Each `SCAN_NUMERAL` like function scans a word-like piece (like an identifier, or a parenthesis, or a MatLang keyword) from the source code by using functions like `peek_curr_chr` and à
+Each `SCAN_NUMERAL` like function scans a word-like piece (like an identifier, or a parenthesis, or a MatLang keyword) from the source code by using functions like `peek_prev_chr()` and `advance_chr()`.

 ## Parser

 Second major component of ML2C, the parser, takes the list of all tokens created from the input and _parses_ it.
 It checks for any errors in the way tokens follow each other, and reorganizes them into a structure more representative of the meaning of the input program, called an abstract syntax tree (AST) or parse tree<sup>1</sup>.
 It does this according to the _syntactic_ (structure of definitions and statements) and _semantic_ (type compatibility of expressions) grammar of the MatLang language.
 Instead of tokens, the parse tree consists of objects called **nodes**.
 These are objects that generally represent bigger pieces of the input program (for example an AST node may represent a whole `for` loop), and they carry pointers to nodes that represent their subpieces (a `NODE_FOR_LOOP` will carry a pointer to a `NODE_ONE_LINE_STMT` for each substatement in the program loop).
 Expression nodes also carry data type information for type-checking.
 To take a look at how the parser works, let's see how a sequence of tokens that arrives from the scanner may be formed into a little parse subtree:

     define PARSE_FOR_LOOP
         let nd be a new node